jpvanoosten/VolumeTiledForwardShading/README.md

 # Running the Demo

+Before running the demo, decompress the included assets by running the [DeompressAssets.bat](DecompressAssets.bat) batch file in the root folder.
+The model files assets have been compressed using 7-zip (included in the [Tools\\7Zip](Tools/7Zip) folder) to reduce the download time.
+The uncompressed assets require 1.5 GB of disk space.

 The demo must be run from the [bin](bin/) folder.
 To run the pre-compiled release build, exectute the [Run_Release.bat](bin/Run_Release.bat).
-This batch file will run the demo from the correct folder to ensure that the default configuration file can be loaded correctly.
-By default, the [DefaultConfiguration.3dgep](Conf/DefaultConfiguration.3dgep) configuration file will be loaded which uses the [Crytek Sponza Atrium](http://www.crytek.com/cryengine/cryengine3/downloads) scene.
+This batch file will run the demo from the correct folder to ensure that the default configuration file can be loaded.
+By default, the [DefaultConfiguration.3dgep](Conf/DefaultConfiguration.3dgep) configuration file will be loaded which imports the [Crytek Sponza Atrium](http://www.crytek.com/cryengine/cryengine3/downloads) scene.

 To test with a different configuration settings, open the [Conf](Conf/) folder and run the [RegisterFileType_Win10_Rel_x64.bat](Conf/RegisterFileType_Win10_Rel_x64.bat) batch file to register a file handler for the .3dgep file extension.